agathoklisx/libved/README.md

  *   been used during this initiation, need revision and functions needs to catch
  *   more conditions.

+ * - it doesn't try to catch conditions that don't make logical sense and expects
+ *   a common workflow, and there is not really a desire to flood the code with
+ *   conditional brances

+ * - the highlighted system is ridiculously simple and for now works only for C code

  * - it is only tested under a Linux environment, but also the code makes a lot of
  *   assumptions, as it awaits a POSIX environement.